This article was updated on May 17, 2022

 While some may think email has made physical mail obsolete, marketers have done some number crunching around the response rates to direct mail.
 According to Forbes, response rates for mailers and other physical items sent to local customers' homes may be 10 to 30 times higher than digital marketing tactics like email.

 Growing your own social media following can take time.
 One way to generate interest in your products or services on popular apps like Instagram and Snapchat is to partner with local influencers.
+Influencer marketing is an increasingly popular form of marketing.
+Followers look to Instagram influencers and their social media accounts for reviews or promotions that they can trust.
+Influencer marketing is a promotional strategy used to really humanize your brand.
 While costs vary among different influencers, they may be willing to post about your business in exchange for freebies or VIP experiences.
+Another benefit of an influencer partnership is the advertising products can often be recycled for another ad format such as video ads.

 11. Business cards